 We used scenario analysis to forecast high and low growth of the mining sectors (quartz and placer mining and mineral exploration) as these are the main drivers of human activity and landscape change in the Dawson planning area.
 We constructed development scenarios to assess the impact of high and low growth of these mining sectors based on surface disturbance indicators and 20-year scenarios (2020-2040) using ALCES software.
 We worked with Jeff Bond (Yukon Geological Survey) to develop the placer scenarios and Warwick Bullen (Yukon Geological Survey) to develop the quartz scenarios based on their knowledge of mineral potential and production of the region.

 Tourism, agriculture, forestry, and oil and gas are also active sectors on this landscape.
 However, the overall footprint from these sectors is small, accounting for less than 0.1% of the surface disturbance within the Dawson planning region, so we omitted them from the scenario analysis.
-We did not include recovery of disturbances for any sector nor natural disturbances.
+We did not include re-growth of vegetation, reclamation, or forest fires in these scenarios.